night0721/90s/README.md

 - Showing current time and directory with custom color
 - Syntax highlighting on valid commands using ANSI colors
 - History navigation using up and down keys with history command
-- Built in commands
-- Export environment variable
+- Support for environment variables
-- Source commands from a file
 - Editing using left and right arrow keys
 - !! to repeat last command
+- Pipes

 # Built in commands
 - cd